 Electrical engineers are in demand.
 Aerospace, advanced manufacturing, computer engineering, power engineering, and communication systems – you name the industry, and electrical engineers have a place in it.
 The BS in Electrical Engineering prepares you for a rewarding career in design, research, testing, development, and manufacturing of electronic systems and equipment.

 The WSU BS Electrical Engineering in Bremerton is a two-year, full-time, daytime bachelor’s degree completion program for transfer students.
-Courses and laboratories for the WSU program will be taught on the Olympic College campus in Bremerton.
+Courses and laboratories for the WSU program will be taught in Bremerton in our new state-of-the-art EE Building.
 Courses and laboratories are taught in person by WSU faculty in Bremerton, via interactive video from WSU Pullman, and online through the University’s nationally ranked Global Campus program.

 Choose from a General Electrical Engineering or Power Engineering track specialization.

 The WSU Pullman EE degree program is accredited by the Engineering Accreditation Commission of ABET.
 The Voiland College of Engineering and Architecture has completed the documents with ABET to extend existing accreditation of the EE program in Pullman to the Bremerton site.
 This is the same process that was used to successfully extend accreditation from WSU – Pullman to the Everett location.
 On our ABET site, you may read about our program evaluation and accreditation process.

 Founded in 1946, Olympic College is a public two-year community college that educates more than 12,000 students a year in a wide range of ages and with diverse backgrounds.
 The college has three campuses in Bremerton, Poulsbo, and Shelton, and serves a population of 280,000 residents living in Kitsap and Mason Counties.
 The institution provides opportunities to all students that want to attend and helps build skills for the next phase of their life or career.